-A student who changes majors or his degree will not have their time frame re-assessed.
-It will continual to calculate and include all the courses that the student has taken.
+A student who changes majors or his/her degree will not have their time frame re-assessed.
+We will continue to calculate and include all the courses that the student has taken.
 Thus, the 150% time frame will not be adjusted for major changes.
 There is no limit on the number of times a student can change majors or degrees.

 Treatment of Incompletes, Withdrawals, Repetitions, and Noncredit Courses

 Incomplete grades will be classified as successful completions only when the incomplete grade is changed to a passing grade (A,B,C,D or P).
 Successful completions are deemed successful when the attempted course work has been completed.
 Students not meeting SAP due to an incomplete grade or grades may request that the Office of Financial Aid recalculate their SAP upon the successful completion of their grade(s).
 However, students calculated as SAP ineligible due in part to an incomplete grade can have no federal or state financial aid disbursed to their account (absent an interim appeal).
 Students have one semester to complete an incomplete.
 Unsuccessful completions are considered grades of E, W, and I. Students are allowed to repeat courses for failing grades (E, W, I) only.

-Noncredit courses are not counted toward the policy.
+Noncredit courses are not counted towards the policy.

 Reinstatement of Aid

-After a student's aid has been coded ineligible for lack of satisfactory academic progress, a student must wait a year before the financial aid is considered for reinstatement.
+After a student's is coded as ineligible a student must wait a semester before financial aid is considered for reinstatement.
 Our office will automatically review all students for reinstatement at the conclusion of each semester.
-In any event, a student has the right to appeal our decision at anytime by submitting a letter and documents to support the appeal.
-If a student's appeal is reviewed before the next spring term, he or she will receive aid for the following semester.
+In any event, a student has the right to appeal our decision by submitting a letter and documentation to support the appeal to our office.

 Students not meeting SAP may appeal to be removed from ineligible status and be reconsidered for federal financial aid by submitting an appeal to the Office of Financial Aid (email@example.com) before the final week of the term for which an appeal is submitted.
 The appeal must include the following: